-- The DSL will make a referral to children's social care if it is believed that a pupil is suffering or is at risk of suffering significant harm. - The pupil (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child. - Any member of staff may make a direct referral to children's social care if they genuinely believe independent action is necessary to protect a child. - The DSL should keep relevant staff informed about actions taken, they do not need to share all information but staff must be confident there concerns have been actioned
+- The DSL will make a referral to children's social care if it is believed that a pupil is suffering or is at risk of suffering significant harm. - The pupil (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child. - Any member of staff may make a direct referral to children's social care if they genuinely believe independent action is necessary to protect a child. - The DSL should keep relevant staff informed about actions taken, they do not need to share all information but staff must be confident their concerns have been actioned only out of respect for the pupil and staff involved but also to ensure that information being released into the public domain does not compromise evidence.